Best Day Trips by Train from Nice: Easy French Riviera Towns You Can Visit Without a Car

 Saint-Tropez (via Saint-Raphaël)

-Most trips take under 40 minutes, which means you can comfortably and strategically plan a mix of touring Nice and its historic Old Town streets and taking French Riviera day trips.
+📍With a mix of short and longer trips, you can comfortably and strategically plan days that include tours of Nice and its historic Old Town streets, and exploration of French Riviera towns.

 Which Train Station in Nice Should You Use

-Most Riviera day trips begin at Nice Ville, the city’s main rail station, with the most frequent departures along the coastal TER line.
+Most Riviera day trips begin at Nice Ville, the city’s main rail station.
+It has the most frequent departures along the coastal TER line.

-Vocabulary Lesson: Train Station = La Gare (rhymes with car)
+Vocabulary Lesson: Train Station = La Gare (gare rhymes with car)

-Depending on where you’re staying, though, two additional stations can save time:
+Depending on where you’re staying in the city, two additional stations might save you time:

 Nice Riquier